International cooperation

 Nordic Cooperation on Alcohol and Drug Prevention

 NOMBIR.
 Nordic Medical Birth Register.
-The Directorate of Health participates in a Nordic collaboration of birth registers in the Nordic countries.
+The Directorate of Health participates in a Nordic collaboration on birth registers.
 The cooperation increases the possibility of comparing birth outcomes between countries.

-NOMESKO (Nordisk Medicinalstatistik Komité) is a Nordic committee on health statistics that works on ensuring that health statistics in the Nordic Countries are comparable.
+NOMESKO (Nordisk Medicinalstatistik Komité) is a Nordic committee on health statistics that works to ensure comparability of health statistics across the Nordic Countries.

 Value from Nordic health data - VALO project.
 A Nordic project aimed at strengthening the leadership and competitiveness of the Nordic countries in collaborative projects in research, development and innovation.
-The VALO project will enhance Nordic cross-border cooperation in the secondary use of health data and jointly prepare the Nordic countries for the implementation of the European Health Data Space (EHDS) legislation.
+The VALO project will enhance Nordic cross-border cooperation on the secondary use of health data and jointly prepare the Nordic countries for implementing the European Health Data Space (EHDS) legislation.

 The Nordic Group for Healthcare Personnel.
-Cooperation on the license of practice as healthcare professionals based on the agreement on mutual recognition of the licence to practise as healthcare professionals.
+Cooperation on the license of practice as healthcare professionals based on the agreement on mutual recognition of the license to practise as healthcare professionals.

 Nordic One Health Antimicrobial Resistance Strategy Group.
 A group of experts that focuses on antibiotic resistance, set up by the Nordic Council of Ministers